twigphp/Twig/doc/tags/inline.rst

 Without the ``inline`` tag, you have two ways to design your templates:

- * Create two base templates (one for even blocks and another one for odd blocks) to factor out the common template code, then one template for each page that inherits from one of the base template;
+ * Create two base templates (one for 1, 2, ... blocks and another one for a, b, ... blocks) to factor out the common template code, then one template for each page that inherits from one of the base template;

  * Inline the each custom page content directly into each page without any use of external templates (you need to repeat the common code for all